willp/flutter_bgthread/README.md

 * Consider wrapping or extending StreamBuilder to simplify the case for caching last results
 * Think about how to use it without statics in the target class.
 * Probably a bunch more after I get more experience with using this code in my first app. :-)
+* Finally... prepare the library to publish to pub.dev